breatheco-de/exercise-multi-view-react-collaborative-website/README.md

 This is a collaborative project, the class will be separated in groups and each will create a piece of a multi-view website.

+### 💻 How to start?

+1. The project leader (or instructor) will create a new React FLUX project (React + React Router + Context API).
+2. Create a repository and upload the code.
+3. Invite the other students as collaborators.
+4. All the students clone the repository.
+5. Divide the project workload in pieces and each group start working on its piece, 2 or max 3 people per group.
+6. Install the dependencies `$ npm install`
+7. Start the WebPack development server: `$ npm run c9`
+8. Start coding!

+Done!

 ### Pieces/Groups:

 - NavBar/Footer/Login View (Session) |